BenBrostoff/draftfast/README.md

 )
 ```

 - `no_offense_against_defense` - Do not allow offensive players to be matched up against defensive players in the optimized lineup.
-Currently only implemented for soccer (PRs welcome!)
+Currently only implemented for soccer, NHL, and NFL -- PRs welcome!

 ## CSV Upload